 How can you tell the difference between someone simply sharing their feelings or information on what they believe, versus these powerplays of viciousness and/or manipulation?
 It’s revealed by what’s in their heart.
 Step back and use your discernment and good relationship skills to respond.
 Sadly, there are many enabler-types who feed right into the hands of these hubristic people… I used to be one of them.

-These interactions reveal someone’s relational heart-health and if poor, can lead to broken relationships.
+These interactions reveal someone’s relational heart-health and if poor, that will lead to broken relationships.
 Circumstances bring out what has been hidden.
-The old elephant in the room usually gets prodded a bit during election seasons, throw in Covid-19 with it’s accompanying fears, and some are ready to devour their family members.
+The old elephant in the room usually gets prodded a bit during election seasons, throw in Covid-19 with its accompanying fears, and some are ready to devour their family members.

 Here’s a few reasons why some people are unable or unwilling to surrender to the higher call of love (Romans 13:10).

 1. Poor Relationship Skills – This is often fear driven.
 It causes one to assert themselves and expect others to conform or agree with their view, often manipulating others through authority, anger, relationship, revenge, shame, etc. to agree with them.

 On Facebook you see this with the “likes” and “comments” others make to this type of person.
 You can sense the pressure upon the peer or sub to accommodate their poor statement, thought, or even an emotional rant.
 But in order to comply with the dominant, they indicate agreement anyway!
 Very foolish–it is the worst thing one can do as it reinforces the persons poor emotional health and they are deceived into thinking they actually are doing okay by acting this way.
 They also think they have genuine friends, when it’s their manner that produces these conformist “friends”.

 2. Elitism – This political ideology believes some are bright & right (according to their worldview) and others are not able to make a sound decision, so they feel like they should have the authority to do it for them.